| THE PAST MONTH IN THEYDON BOIS JANUARY 2004 THE FOLLOWING ARE SOME OF THE EVENTS, NOT NECESSARILY

 District, was important as the landfill site used for domestic waste at

-Halford Bridge near Chipping Ongar was fast becoming a waste mountain,
+Halford Bridge near Chipping Ongar was fast becoming a “waste mountain”,

+its future was limited and new sites were scarce.
 Crime in the village took an ugly turn when an armed man entered the

 One Stop shop in Coppice Row and held a gun to the head of a 90 year old